 LEASES

 The Company determines if an arrangement is a lease at inception and whether the arrangement is classified as an operating or finance lease.
-At commencement of the lease, the Company records an ROU asset and lease liability in the consolidated balance sheets based on the present value of lease payments over the term of the arrangement.
+At commencement of the lease, the Company records a right-of-use (“ROU”) asset and lease liability in the balance sheets based on the present value of lease payments over the term of the arrangement.
 ROU assets represent the right to use an underlying asset for the lease term and lease liabilities represent the Company’s obligation to make lease payments arising from the lease.
 As the Company’s leases do not provide an implicit rate, it uses its incremental borrowing rate based on the information available at commencement date in determining the present value of lease payments.
 The Company determines its incremental borrowing rate based on publicly available data for instruments with similar characteristics, including recently issued debt, as well as other factors.
-Contract terms may include options to extend or terminate the lease.
-The Company includes these options in the recognition of its ROU assets and lease liabilities when it is reasonably certain that it will exercise the option.
-Operating leases reflect lease expense on a straight-line basis, while finance leases will result in the separate presentation of interest expense on the lease liability and amortization expense of the ROU asset.
+Contract terms may include options to extend or terminate the lease, and when the Company deems it reasonably certain that ESS will exercise that option it is included in the ROU asset and lease liability.
+Operating leases will reflect lease expense on a straight-line basis, while finance leases will result in the separate presentation of interest expense on the lease liability and amortization expense of the ROU asset.

-The Company does not record leases with a term of 12-months or less in the consolidated balance sheets.
-Short-term lease costs were immaterial for the year ended December 31, 2025.
+The Company does not record leases with a term of 12-months or less in the balance sheets.
+Short-term lease costs were immaterial for the year ended December 31, 2024.

 Operating Leases